-Additionally, we previously issued to Deerfield a secured convertible note, or the Deerfield Note, in the principal amount of \$10.0 million.
+Additionally, we previously issued to Deerfield the Deerfield Note in the principal amount of \$10.0 million.
 The Deerfield Note bears interest at 9.75% per annum.
 Deerfield may convert all or any portion of the outstanding principal and any accrued but unpaid interest on the Deerfield Note into shares of our common stock at a conversion price of \$5.85 per share.

 According to the terms of the Deerfield Note, in no event may Deerfield convert the Deerfield Note to the extent such conversion would result in Deerfield beneficially owning more than 9.985% of the then issued and outstanding shares of our common stock.
 This conversion limitation may not be waived and any purported conversion that is inconsistent with this conversion limitation will be null and void.
 This conversion limitation will not apply to any conversion made immediately prior to a change of control transaction.
 If Deerfield is only able to convert the Deerfield Note into a limited number of shares due to this conversion limitation, the Deerfield Note could subsequently become convertible into the remainder of the shares as a result of a variety of events.
 This could occur, for example, if we issue more shares or Deerfield sells some of its existing shares.
-Without regard to this conversion limitation, the Deerfield Note is convertible into 1,991,219 shares of our common stock, assuming a conversion date of December 31, 2015.
-The conversion price of the Deerfield Note will be adjusted downward if we issue or sell any shares of common stock, convertible securities, warrants or options at a sale or exercise price per share less than the greater of the Deerfield Note's conversion price or the closing sale price of our common stock as reported on The NASDAQ Global Market on the last trading date immediately prior to such issuance, or, in the case of a firm commitment underwritten offering, on the date of execution of the underwriting agreement between us and the underwriters for such offering.
+Without regard to this conversion price of the Deerfield Note will be adjusted downward if we issue or sell any shares of common stock, convertible securities, warrants or options at a sale or exercise price per share less than the greater of the Deerfield Note's conversion price or the closing sale price of our common stock as reported on The NASDAQ Global Market on the last trading date immediately prior to such issuance, or, in the case of a firm commitment underwritten offering, on the date of execution of the underwriting agreement between us and the underwriters for such offering.
+Although, if we effect an "at the market offering" as defined in Rule 415 of the Securities Act, of our common stock, the exercise price of the Deerfield Warrant and conversion price of the Deerfield Note will be adjusted downward pursuant to this anti-dilution adjustment only if such sales are made at a price less than \$5.85 per share.

 Additionally, in February 2016, we issued the 2021 Notes.
 The 2021 Notes are convertible at an initial conversion rate of 58.4454 shares of our common stock per \$1,000 principal amount of the 2021 Notes, subject to adjustment under the indenture governing the 2021 Notes, which is equal to an initial conversion price of approximately \$17.11 per share of our common stock.
 Upon conversion, the 2021 Notes will be settled in shares of our common stock, together with a cash payment in lieu of delivering any fractional shares.
 The conversion rate will be subject to adjustment in some events but will not be adjusted for any accrued and unpaid interest.
 In addition, following certain corporate events that occur prior to the maturity date, we will increase the conversion rate for a holder who elects to convert its 2021 Notes in connection with such a corporate event in certain circumstances.
 Holders who convert on or after the date that is one year after the last date of original issuance of the 2021 Notes may also be entitled to receive, under certain circumstances, an interest make-whole payment payable in shares of common stock.
+Without regard to this conversion, the 2021 Notes are convertible into 5,040,914 shares of our common stock, assuming a conversion date of December 31, 2016.